Fascism as Modern Anti-Modernism

 Characteristics of Fascism

-The main characteristic of fascism is the rejection of rationalism and associated with it a fundamental relativism4.
+The main characteristic of fascism is the rejection of rationalism4.
 In the German-speaking media, the term “post-factual society” has established itself for this tendency.
 Fascists deny reason, any authority and accuse modernity of excessive overestimation of itself: What the modernist regards as objective truth or objective morality is only one of many.
-So, behind fascism there is a fundamental doubt about a human's ability to recognise the world correctly and objectively, and to change it in a planned way.
+So, behind fascism there is a fundamental doubt about a human’s ability to recognise the world correctly and objectively, and to change it in a planned way.

 The rejection of the “cold rationality” of modernity is accompanied by an emphasis on the emotional.
 It is no longer arguments and empirical data that should determine right and wrong, but “healthy public sentiment”.
 Since an objective truth does not exist in the fascist world view and thinking itself is discredited, the subjective perception of people is given extreme weight.
 For fascism, the scientific method, which looks at its object from a distance and from the outside, misses the “essence”, the subjective experience of people and their world of emotions.
 The embedding, or “rooting”, of people in cultural environments is brought into position against the ethical and civic abstractions of the thinking of the Enlightenment.5 From this position, for example, the persecution of homosexuals is demanded, since homosexuality contradicts the de facto feeling of the majority, which does not require any argumentative legitimation.

 “Our faith in Germany is unshakable, our will irrepressible!
 Will and faith are so fervently united, heaven cannot deny its approval.
 And I expect every German who has decency and character to march in this column!” – Adolf Hitler in 1936